 - Organize field trips to national parks and botanical gardens.

 - Take up initiatives like celebrating Earth hour, bike riding and walks for a cause, school clean-up day, etc.

 What are the benefits of sustainability or environmental education?

-Focus on environmental issues to assist individuals and communities to be proactive about the problems and not reactive.
+Focus on environmental issues.
+This will assist individuals and communities in being proactive about the problems and not reactive.

 Sustainability Education is related to teaching and learning how to:

 - Make informed choices with the environment in mind.